The Royal London Foundation helps members support local organisations that make a difference in your communities

-We re-launched the Royal London Foundation this year after engaging members in a review.
+We re-launched the Royal London Foundation in 2017 after engaging members in a review.
 You told us that you want to support smaller, local causes.
-When we launched we worked with our partner, UK Community Foundations (UKCF), to identify examples of organisations around the country, from Calderdale in the foothills of the Pennines to County Durham and Derry, that would benefit from our help.
-You can click here to see examples of 12 organisations that have received grants from us.
+When we launched we worked with our partner, UK Community Foundations (UKCF), to identify examples of organisations around the country – from Calderdale in the foothills of the Pennines to County Durham and Derry – that would benefit from our help.

 4 Winds is a user-led, open-access mental health resource helping people work towards recovery.
 ‘J’ was struggling – and had negative experiences of other support services, but 4 Winds opened up a whole new world for him, where he began to see hope and opportunity.
 This increased his confidence and he is becoming an ‘involvement champion’ for 4 Winds.

 The Open Door supports vulnerable people in Morningside, Edinburgh, by providing friendship, inclusion, practical support – or just a cup of tea and a chat.
 Before she found The Open Door, Doreen was living alone, struggling to prepare meals and dress herself, and feeling increasingly alone.
 The Open Door referred her to an advocacy organisation that helped her move to a sheltered housing complex with social activities and friendly neighbours.
 A volunteer rings her up every evening to make sure she is doing well and feeling loved and supported.